-Example: London Midland use the computer-based system Equinox to report and record faults.
-Technicians populate the system with their repair notes and all defects are coded and grouped for future reference.
-Repeat defects are monitored using screens connected to the network that display data from the last 28 days in places critical to the business.
-This means that all the data is readily available to technicians.
+Historical Example: London Midland used the Equinox IT system to report and record faults.
+Technicians populated the system with their repair notes and all defects were coded and grouped for future reference.
+Repeat defects were monitored using screens connected to the network that displayed data from the last 28 days in places critical to the business.
+This meant that all the data was readily available to technicians.
 In order to make this effective, technicians should be given guidance on the level of detail required.
 The MMS needs to ensure the information is captured and the work report cannot be closed without sufficient information.